The Silent Patient

 The Silent Patient is a 2019 psychological thriller novel written by British–Cypriot author Alex Michaelides.
-The successful debut novel was published by Celadon Books, a division of Macmillan Publishers, on 5 February 2019.
-The audiobook version, released on the same date, is read by Louise Brealey and Jack Hawkins.
+The debut novel was published by Celadon Books, a division of Macmillan Publishers, on 5 February 2019.
+The audiobook version, released on the same date, is narrated by Louise Brealey and Jack Hawkins.
 The story is narrated by an English psychotherapist, Theo Faber, dealing with a patient who turns mute after murdering her husband.
-Upon its release, the book debuted on The New York Times Best Seller list at No.1.
+Upon its release, the book debuted on The New York Times Best Seller list at No. 1.
 It later won the Goodreads Choice Award 2019 in the Mystery and Thriller category.

 Writing

 On writing his debut novel, author Michaelides, who is also a screenwriter, said, "I was feeling very disillusioned as a screenwriter.
 I kept seeing scripts being mangled in the production and this sense of frustration made me decide to sit down and finally write a novel."
-He rewrote the draft around 50 times before finalizing it.
+He revised the draft approximately 50 times before finalizing it.
 The Athenian tragedy Alcestis, by Euripides, served as an inspiration for the plot, while its narrative structure was influenced by Agatha Christie's writing.

-Michaelides decided to set his novel in a psychiatric unit as he had worked at a secure psychiatric facility for teenagers while he was a psychotherapy student.
+Michaelides decided to set his novel in a psychiatric unit as he had worked at one such facility for teenagers while he was a psychotherapy student.